- Floris established in London by Juan Famenias Floris.

 - L. Leichner’s London Ltd. founded.

-- Marie Barlow severs her connections with the Celma Company and forms a new company Barbara Haynes, Inc.
+- Marie Barlow severs her connections with the Celma Company and forms Barbara Haynes, Inc.

 - Palmolive-Peet and Colgate merge to create the Colgate-Palmolive-Peet Company.

 - Perfume Associates founded in New York (Duke Laboratories (Nivea) and Lady Esther).

 - Potter & Moore becomes a limited liability company.

 - A Bourjois (Paris), Bourjois (New York) and Woodworth, Inc. merge to form the International Perfume Company, Inc.

 - Bristol-Myers acquired by Drug, Inc.